alanc0206/ELEC0088_Assignment/README.md

 ## Structure of this project

+### Chatbot directory

-To run this project, open the /Chatbot directory, then have chatbot_server.py running on a server machine and connect to the server using chatbot_client.py on the client machine.
-Ensure that the london_weather.csv dataset is in the same directory.
-The /Chatbot directory contains all the required files to run the server, as well as files required to load the chosen LSTM prediction model to provide the service with weather forecasting functionalities.
-The /Chatbot directory also contains scripts and Jupyter Notebook demos to train and validate/benchmark our LSTM mdoel.
-The /ARIMA directory contains scripts to train, benchmark, and validate our ARIMA model.
-The /Prophet directory contains scripts to train, benchmark, and validate our FBProphet model.
+Directory to run the chatbot server and client.
+To run the service, open the /Chatbot directory, then have chatbot_server.py running on a server machine and connect to the server using chatbot_client.py on the client machine.
+Ensure that the london_weather.csv dataset and the lstm_model folder containing the saved LSTM model is in the same directory.
+The /Chatbot directory contains all the required files to run the server, as well as the saved LSTM model in tensorflow format. dialogflow_api.py and chatbot_lstm_forecast.py are custom modules used by the server to connect to Google Cloud's API as well as load and forecast custom trained LSTM models.

+### ARIMA directory

+Directory containing files to train and validate ARIMA models.
+ARIMA_multi.ipynb trains a multivariate seasonal ARIMA model and show the results of a forecast by the model.
+ARIMA_single.ipynb and ARIMA_single_auto.ipynb trains and show the results of univariate ARIMA models.

+### LSTM directory

+Contains scripts to train, validate, and forecast using using our custom built LSTM neural network chosen to be used in our chatbot service.
+The directory also contains scripts and Jupyter Notebook demos to train and validate/benchmark our LSTM mdoel.
+LSTM_Training.py is used to train and save a new multivariate LSTM model using the london_weather.csv dataset.
+LSTM_Forecasting.ipynb uses the trained model to predict and plot multi-step forecasts to a desired date.
+Filtering.ipynb demonstrates the butterworth filter and shows the results on our dataset.
+LSTM_univariate.ipynb demonstrates a univariate LSTM model.

+### Prophet directory

+Directory to train and show the results of FBProphet models.
+Besides our weather dataset, we also tested the prophet model on property prices and stock prices.